Single Sign-on Guide for Trimble Unity Maintain and Trimble Unity Permit Introduction

 ArcGIS Identity

-Direct Federation Enterprise IdP ↔ Trimble ID
+Direct Federation Enterprise identity provider (IdP) ↔ Trimble ID

 Unity Login ↔ ArcGIS Identity